-Promoted accounts are accounts that a brand pays for to be featured in the "Who to follow" section of Twitter.
+Promoted accounts are accounts that a brand pays for to be featured in the "Who to follow" section of Twitter (usually showcasing some of the "best" twitter accounts).
 They appear in users' feeds based on their interests, demographics, location, and overall activity on Twitter.
 This helps brands build a community of curious users about their products or services.

 Promoting a trending topic

 Twitter's trending topics are a curated selection of the most popular topics on the platform at any given time.
 They can be promoted as part of Twitter's advertising services and are a great way to capture the attention of Twitter users interested in the latest hot topics.

 An example of a current trending topic on Twitter is #crypto.
 This hashtag has been used more than a million times in a given week as people worldwide discuss their fascination with cryptocurrency and blockchain technology.

 Promoting this trend could help you reach a large audience of engaged users interested in this topic.

 Twitter's advertising platform is unique because advertisers only pay when their ads are clicked on or retweeted.

 Twitter advertising is a pay-per-click (PPC) system where advertisers pay for each click on their ad.
 This can be a great way to ensure you're not spending money on ads that no one sees.